AlphaAvatar/AlphaAvatar/ROADMAP.md

 ### TODO 📄

+* Real-time retrieval of user profiles based on conversations between users and Assistant.
 * Develop a speech-based system to extract speaker vectors and related features, enabling automatic retrieval or identification of speaker profiles without relying on fixed user IDs.
 * Develop a face-based system to extract facial embeddings and related features, enabling automatic retrieval or identification of speaker profiles without binding to a specific user ID.